MicrosoftDocs/memdocs/memdocs/analytics/enroll-configmgr.md

 - [Microsoft Endpoint Manager tenant attach](../configmgr/tenant-attach/device-sync-actions.md) enabled.

 > [!Important]
-> If you have co-management enabled, enrolled devices that meet Intune requirements will send required functional data directly to Microsoft public cloud.
-See [requirements](overview.md#bkmk_intune_prereq)
+> If you have co-management enabled, enrolled devices that meet the Intune requirements will send required functional data directly to Microsoft public cloud.
+For more information, see [requirements for devices managed by Intune](overview.md#bkmk_intune_prereq).

 ### <a name="bkmk_endpoints"></a> Endpoints required for Configuration Manager-managed devices